Beckhoff/TF2000_Server_Samples/Extensions/dotnet/RandomValue/README.md

 and a configurable maximum.

 The initial maximum is 1000.
-New random numbers are returned by the `CSharpRandomValue.RandomValue` symbol and are always smaller or equal to `CSharpRandomValue.Config::maxRandom`.
+New random numbers are returned by the `CSharpRandomValue.RandomValue` symbol and are always less than `CSharpRandomValue.Config::maxRandom`.

 The extension configuration includes a single integer value